ryandoren/ryandoren.github.io/content/posts/Gatech CS1301xII.md

 		print("Some other type of error occurred.") print("Done!")
 ```
 The except block with parentheses will run if any of the errors given in that parentheses were encountered.
-Sinece the error type `Exception` catches any kind of error, this code will never crash.
+Since the error type `Exception` catches any kind of error, this code will never crash.

 ### Else Block
 To use an else with error handling, we add it after the except blocks.
 The else block basically says, if no error was encountered, then run the code inside this block.